PFAS and Foam on Waterways

 - Second, there must be a mechanical action that introduces air into the substance and allows bubbles to form.

 In rivers and lakes, foam-causing mechanical action can be wind, currents, water cascading over dams or even heavy rainfall.
 Any turbulent action in the water can create foam if the right substances are present.
-This process is familiar to us when we think about taking a bubble bath; a substance (soap) interacts with turbulent water flow and bubbles (or foam) form on the surface.
+This process is familiar to us when we think about taking a bubble bath; a substance (i.e., soap) interacts with turbulent water flow and bubbles (or foam) form on the surface.

 Natural Foams Vs. Synthetic Foams